Rims231/An-Analysis-on-States-Affected-by-Flood-in-Nigeria/README.md

 Data Cleaning

-After gathering my data, I had to started to clean my data to sort for the most important relevant information then drop the irrelevant information in the reach
+After gathering my data, I had to started to clean my data to sort for the most important relevant information(relevant and important are alomost similar in meaning)  then drop the irrelevant information in the research.

 Data storing